bhauman/figwheel-main/helper-content/missing_index.md

 # Welcome to Figwheel&apos;s default dev page

 > **TLDR**: you can use your own `index.html` page instead of this helper page
-> by adding creating a `resources/public/index.html` file as detailed
+> by creating a `resources/public/index.html` file as detailed
 > [here](#providing-your-own-indexhtml)

 This page is currently hosting your application code and REPL (Read